antonvsdata/notame/README.md

 if (!requireNamespace("devtools", quietly = TRUE)) {
   install.packages("devtools")
 }
-devtools::install_github("antonvsdata/amp")
+devtools::install_github("antonvsdata/notame")
 ```

 ### Documentation

-For instructions on how to use the package, run browseVignettes("amp").
+For instructions on how to use the package, run browseVignettes("notame").
 The Introduction vignette should get you started pretty well!

 ##### Troubleshooting installation